-The Africana-World Studies major is structured around a set of core courses (12 credits); 15 credits chosen by the student from one track (either Humanities and the Arts or Social Sciences and Community Development); and 9 credits of electives from the other track.
-The core sequence outlines the scope and technical aspects of the field, with a portal, a methods course, and a capstone, while the tracks enable students to pursue study of the depth and breadth of a large, multidisciplinary body of knowledge, skills and issues.
+The Africana-World Studies major is structured around a set of core courses - AWS 2030, AWS 2050, and AWS 4980 (9 credits).
+The student then chooses 15 credits from one track (either Humanities and the Arts, or Social Sciences and Community Development); and 9 credits of electives from the other track.
+The core sequence outlines the scope and technical aspects of the field, with a portal, a methods course, and a capstone, while the tracks enable students to develop a specialization in a multidisciplinary body of knowledge, skills and issues.

-All majors must take 36 credit hours in the course offerings of the department as follows: core courses, 12 credit hours; 15 credit hours in Track I or Track II; major electives, 9 credit hours from second track.
-One of the core courses, AWS 203: Fundamentals of Africana-World Studies (3 credits), is a major pre-requisite and must be taken by all majors before choosing a Track.
+All majors must take 33 credit hours in the course offerings of the department as follows: 9 credit hours of core courses; 15 credit hours in Track I or Track II; and, 9 credits hours in major electives from the second track.
+One of the core courses, AWS 2030: Fundamentals of Africana-World Studies (3 credits), is a major prerequisite and must be taken by all majors before choosing a track.

-Why major or minor in AWS?: The broad, deep, international, multicultural and multidisciplinary program prepares AWS majors for professional careers in urban studies, education, city planning, law, social work, journalism, business, real estate, the ministry, government and international service.
-The major also provides valuable conceptual knowledge and practical skills for those students interested in community development and leadership, while also laying a solid foundation for graduate studies in the field of Africana-World Studies, as well as any of the more traditional and emerging non-Western disciplines.
+Why major or minor in AWS?
+The broad, deep, international, multicultural and multidisciplinary program prepares AWS majors for professional careers in urban studies, education, city planning, law, social work, journalism, business, real estate, the ministry, government and international service.
+The major also provides valuable conceptual knowledge and practical skills for students interested in community development and leadership, while also laying a solid foundation for graduate studies in the field of Africana Studies, or any of the more traditional and emerging disciplines.

 Dr. Djanna Hill, Chairperson